 Marsh Creation (MC 1) - This upland peninsula is surrounded by forested wetlands east and west (FWE 2), Gamble Creek to the south, and additional former row crop area to the north.
 Marsh creation will be conducted to provide foraging opportunities and wildlife habitat corridor connections between the wetlands.
-Upland itat restoration (UHR 1) will provide additional habitat diversity, wildlife connectivity buffer the marsh from the adjacent wetlands and creek.
+Upland (UHR 1) will provide additional habitat diversity, wildlife connectivity from the adjacent wetlands and creek.